 Ruby returns home believing that God is upset with her.
-Her guilt is so extreme that she would not have been surprised to return to her farm house and to see a burnt wound between two blackened chimneys.
-Still, she disputes the truthfulness of the girl's declaration.
+Her guilt is so extreme that she would not have been surprised to return to her farm house and to see a burnt wound between two blackened chimneys.26 Still, she disputes the truthfulness of the girl's declaration.
 "I am not," she said tearfully, "a wart hog.
 From hell."
-But the girl's words the supernatural in this world.
-Sura P. Rath, "Ruby Turpin's Redemption: Thomistic Revolution in Flannery O'Connor's 'Revelation,'" Flannery O'Connor Bulletin, Vol. 19 (1990): 1-2.
+But the girl's words brook no repudiation.
+The message had been given to her, "a respectable hard-working, church-going woman.
+The tears dried.
+Her eyes began to burn instead with wrath."
+She laid on the bed, occasionally raising her fist and making "a small stabbing motion over her chest as if she was defending her innocence to invisible guests who were like the comforters of Job, reasonable-seeming but wrong."27

-&lt;sup>24 Oates states that it is obvious that O'Connor identifies with Mary Grace.
+24 Oates states that it is obvious that O'Connor identifies with Mary Grace.
 "It is she, through Mary Grace, who throws the textbook on human development at all of us, striking us in the foreheads, hopefully to bring about a change in our lives."
 Oates, New Heaven, 173-174.

-&lt;sup>25 Jacky Dumas and Jessica Hooten Wilson, "The Unrevealed in Flannery O'Connor's Revelation," Southern Literary Journal, Vol. 45, No. 2 (Spring, 2013), 80.

-&lt;sup>26 Wood, Comedy, 129.
+25 Jacky Dumas and Jessica Hooten Wilson, "The Unrevealed in Flannery O'Connor's Revelation," Southern Literary Journal, Vol. 45, No. 2 (Spring, 2013), 80.
+26 Wood, Comedy, 129.